The Rise of the HD Music Player

 You get regular and balanced headphone out as the option to output optically to your HiFi system.
 The Paw 5000 is also capable of being utilised as a 24 bit DSD player.

 Bluetooth is another draw but ultimatley we just like the sound on this little player.
 It works great at driving headphones up to 250 ohms and does equally well with all but the most sensitive of IEM's.

-Featureing both dual sabre DAC's and Dual sabre amps is the big feature of Onkyo/s excellent DP-X1 and it sounds incredible.
-Crystal clear, uber transparency and loads of power and give it a sound that is worthy of use with the best headphones and files you can throw at it.
+Implementation of both dual sabre DAC's and Dual sabre amps is a big feature of the Onkyo DP X1 and it sounds incredible.
+Crystal clear, uber transparent and loads of power give it a sound that is worthy of use with the best headphones and files you can throw at it.

-The android UI is a dream and high-res support for streaming services is built in.
+The use of Google's Android UI is a dream and high-res support for streaming services is built in.
 Connectivity is further enhanced by balanced headphone out and Bluetooth 4.0.

-Another thing we really like is that with the DP-X1 you won't be running out of space to store your files with 32GB built in and dual micro-SD slots expanding the total capacity to 432gb.
+Another thing we really like is that with the Onkyo DP X1 you won't be running out of space to store your files with 32GB built in and dual micro-SD slots expanding the total capacity to 432gb.